Makhlouf7/Products-with-cart/README.md

 ## Overview

-This project is an e-commerce shopping cart system that allows users to browse a catalog of products, add items to their cart, adjust quantities, and view an order confirmation with a receipt.
+This project is an e-commerce shopping cart system that allows users to browse a catalog of products, add items to their cart, add items to favorites adjust quantities, and view an order confirmation with a receipt once they checkout.

 ### The challenge